Awesome-XV/Bionic-Reader/README.md

 # Bionic Reader

-A tool designed to enhance reading speed and comprehension by highlighting parts of words to guide the reader's eye.
+This is a tool designed to enhance reading speed and comprehension by highlighting parts of words to guide the reader's eye.

 ## Description